Islandora/islandora_defaults/README.md

 # Navigate to the root of your Composer project; for example:
 cd /var/www/html/drupal

-# Update islandora/islandora_defaults such that it has the post-update hooks
+# Update islandora/islandora_defaults to "3.0.1" so that it has the post-update hooks
 # available.
-Presently anticipating a "3.0.1" release to which it should update.
-composer require "islandora/islandora_defaults:^3"
+composer require "islandora/islandora_defaults:^3.0.1"
 # A caveat exists in that, if `islandora/islandora_defaults` is required by any
 # other Composer package, then those packages may have to be updated first; for
 # example, it is known that there exist Drupal installation profiles that